A Brief History

 Before his death, Metcalfe had been inducted into the National Track and Field Hall of Fame in 1975, and he had also served on the President’s Commission on Olympic Sports.

 Honor student, Olympian and World Record sprinter, Metcalfe excelled at many things.
 As a decorated Army officer, successful politician, husband and father, the guy that finished second to Jesse Owens in the 1936 Olympics finished second to no one in life.
-His exemplary life and careers are as stark contrast to the list of Sports Scandals we published today and are a reminder that some things are right with the world after all.
+His exemplary life and careers are as stark contrast to the list of “10 Sports Scandals” we also published on August 3 and another list we published on October 5, “1 + 9 More Sports Scandals” and are a reminder that some things are right with the world after all.

 For more information, please read…